nucleic/enaml/enaml/widgets/SCINTILLA_THEMES.md

 }
 ```

-The value for a given lexer key is an object which contain the styling
+The value for a given syntax key is a dictionary which contains the styling
-data for that lexer.
-The keys of style object are any of the tokens
+data for the tokens of that syntax.
+The keys of the dict are the token names
-defined by the lexer. e.g.,
+specific to the syntax. e.g.,

 ```python
 {